 - Let people declare my kinks were due to people’s mistreatment of me, they weren’t, but that was a nice story for people who wanted to ‘save me’.

-- Got involved with narcissist, which was much easier to do with my eagerness to play blinding me to glaring personality faults.
+- Got involved with a narcissist, which was much easier to do with my eagerness to play blinding me to glaring personality faults.

 - Lied more than I’ve ever lied before because I’d got involved with people who would be angry by the truth.